Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 From Midelt, make the two-hour drive north to Azrou, famed for its cedar forests and resident Barbary macaques.
 The Atlas Mountains scenery in this area is sublime!

-If you want to splurge for a night (and add another day to your itinerary), I’d recommending booking a room at Michlifen Resort & Golf.
+If you want to splurge for a night (and add another day to your itinerary), I’d recommend booking a room at Michlifen Resort & Golf.
 This 5-star property is designed like a luxury alpine chalet, complete with three restaurants, a sprawling spa and so many recreational facilities I don’t know where to start.

 From Ifrane, it’s just over an hour’s drive to Fes, an ancient city that’s considered Morocco’s cultural capital.
 It was founded in the 9th century and encompasses the world’s largest medieval medina, as well as one of the oldest known universities.